 - Putting it all together in a meal.
 With your child's help, enjoy the journey of meal preparation from start to finish.
 Start with smooth and creamy macaroni & cheese and add hamburger sliders for chewy texture and savory flavor.
 To include vegetables in our meal - a salad of sweet tomatoes, ruffled green lettuce, crunchy carrots and sweet raisins.
 End by creating a fruit salad with different colors and textures.
 Examples of fruits that would work well together include, watermelon, grapes (cut in half), bananas, and pineapple.
 This will bring the senses to a complete circle.
 Time spent learning with kids is priceless and full of flavor.

 Creamy, Crunchy, Crispy Fruit Cup

-- Place yogurt or pudding in the bottom of your waffle bowl or cone.
+- Wash hands with soap and water.
+Place yogurt in the bottom of your waffle bowl.